marcorosso768/marcorosso768.github.io/_pages/en/research.md

       </a>
     </div>
     <div id="abstract-corruption" class="toggle-box">
-      This paper establishes a behavioral theory of occupational selection that resolves the long-standing empirical ambiguity regarding the quality of the public sector workforce in environments characterized by corruption and moral friction.
-The framework incorporates self-control costs and temptation into a standard model of occupational choice, consistent with the utility framework of Gul and Pesendorfer (2001).
-We show that intrinsically motivated (honest) agents face a disproportionately higher psychological cost when resisting temptation, leading to a dual effect on selection: low-motivation types are attracted, while high-motivation types are severely deterred.
-To resolve the ambiguity that arises from these opposing forces, the analysis establishes three general principles that govern institutional selection, supported by analytical derivations and numerical robustness checks.
-First, we identify a critical institutional tipping point, &lambda;<sup>*</sup>, which dictates the selection regime: below it, corruption leads to quality deterioration (<i>"more but worse"</i>); above it, it acts as a selective filter, improving quality (<i>"less but better"</i>).
-Second, we show that the selection outcome is fundamentally conditional on the societal correlation between ability and honesty.
-Third, the model offers a novel rationale for high public wages, demonstrating that large salaries mask or attenuate the selective power of corruption.
-Overall, our findings clarify the mechanisms governing workforce composition in morally frictional environments, contributing to the literature on occupational selection, public service motivation, and institutional design.
+      This paper develops a behavioral theory of occupational selection based on endogenous self-control costs, addressing the long-standing empirical ambiguity regarding the quality of the public sector workforce in environments characterized by corruption and moral frictions.
+The framework integrates self-control costs and temptation into a standard model of occupational choice, drawing on the utility framework of Gul and Pesendorfer (2001).
+We show that intrinsically motivated (honest) agents face disproportionately higher psychological costs when resisting temptation, generating a dual selection effect: low-motivation types are attracted to public employment, while highly motivated types are increasingly deterred.
+To discipline these opposing forces, the analysis establishes three general principles governing institutional selection, supported by analytical derivations and general selection arguments under weak regularity conditions.
+These principles are shown to extend beyond the benchmark environment and to hold under weak regularity conditions on the joint distribution of ability and honesty.
+First, we identify a critical institutional tipping point, &lambda;<sup>*</sup>, that determines the selection regime: below it, corruption deteriorates workforce quality <i>("more but worse")</i>; above it, corruption acts as a severe screening device, improving average quality <i>("less but better")</i>.
+Second, we show that selection outcomes are fundamentally conditional on the societal correlation between ability and honesty.
+Third, the model provides a novel rationale for high public-sector wages, demonstrating that sufficiently large salaries attenuate the selective power of corruption by shielding high-motivation agents from self-control costs.
+Overall, the paper clarifies the mechanisms shaping workforce composition in morally frictional environments and contributes to the literature on occupational selection, public service motivation, and institutional design.
     </div>
     <div id="keywords-corruption" class="toggle-box">
-      occupational selection; self-control; corruption; moral frictions; public sector quality.
+      occupational selection; self-control and temptation; corruption; public sector labor markets; institutional design.
     </div>
     <div id="jel-corruption" class="toggle-box">
-       D73; J45; D90; H83; K42.
+       D73; J45; D90; H83.
     </div>
   </div>